vedantpople4/flutter_chatApp/README.md

 # The Flutter Chat App
-The Flutter chat app has an avatar image and a text holder so that we can write a message in that and the output will br appended in the list
+The Flutter chat app has an avatar image and a text holder so that we can write a message in that and the output will be appended in the list and printed in the reverse order as conversation.

 A new Flutter application.